DataDog/documentation/content/en/code_analysis/static_analysis/_index.md

 The content of the violation is shown in tabs:

 - **Details**: A description of the violation and the lines of code that caused it.
 To see the offending code snippet, configure the [Datadog GitHub App][4].
-- **Fixes**: One or more code fixes that can resolve the violation, which you can copy and paste.
+- **Remediation**: One or more code fixes that can resolve the violation, with options for remediation.
 - **Event**: JSON metadata regarding the Static Analysis violation event.

 ### Using suggested fixes